-The Company has constituted a Share Transfer Committee comprising of Mr. Anand Mahajan as the Chairman and Mr. A. Dinakar as member.
+The Company has constituted a Share Transfer Committee comprising of Mr. Padmanabha Shetty as the Chairman and Mr. Santhanam and Mr. Venugopal Shanbhag as members.

 The Share Transfer Committee meets as often as required to approve share transfers, issue of duplicate share certificate, issue of share certificate in lieu of request for renewal by the shareholders and transmission, which are noted at subsequent board meetings.